 Critical and audience reception of original content

 To evaluate which providers were succeeding the most in this area, we looked at aggregated critic ratings from Rotten Tomatoes, user reviews from IMDB and Rotten Tomatoes, and nominations and wins in three major award categories: Golden Globes, Oscars, and Emmys.
-This gave us a good idea of what shows and movies were dominating the cultural conversation.
+We also considered release/output signals — multiple analyst trackers consistently rank Netflix No. 1 by annual original title volume and cumulative originals library (Ampere Analysis; Omdia).

 Large collection of licensed content